fbpx

 Program Includes:

-• 6 days, 5 nights accommodations ~ 2 nights in countryside & 3 nights in luxury B&B in the historical center of Bologna.
+• 6 days, 5 nights accommodations ~ 2 nights in the countryside & 3 nights in luxury B&B in the historical center of Bologna.
 Click To View!

 • Daily breakfast and maid service.

-• Medieval Food Lover’s Walking tour of Bologna with private guide.
+• Medieval Food Lover’s Walking tour of Bologna with a private guide.
 (Museum tickets not included in program price.)

 • 3 hands-on cooking classes, followed by lunch or dinner.
 Local wine included.